 - HE-AAC+ (3GPP AAC+ High Efficiency Advanced Audio Codec v2 encoder)

-This sobstitutes the FFMPeg binaries that were provided as part of the CUDA enabled programs, as it is now tied to all the other multimedia libraries available in this repository.
-The support for Nvidia H.264/H.265 hardware encoding/decoding and Intel Quick Sync Video is enabled here as well and the required packages are now installed through the use of RPM weak dependencies.
+This FFMPeg libraries are now tied to all the other multimedia libraries available in this repository.
+The support for Nvidia H.264/H.265 hardware encoding/decoding and Intel Quick Sync Video is enabled here as well and the required packages are now installed through the use of RPM hard dependencies if feasible.

-To install the main FFMPeg binary and enable transcoding of practically everything, proceed as you would with the normal FFMpeg package from RPMFusion:
+To install the main FFMPeg binary and enable transcoding of practically everything, proceed as you would with a normal package:

 Then after installing, you can see what options have been enabled at compile time by issuing one of the following commands:

 ffmpeg -formats ffmpeg -devices ffmpeg -codecs ffmpeg -decoders ffmpeg -encoders